alnbvy/SpaceX_ML_prediction/README.md

 ## Contact
 Created by [Miralireza Nabavi](anabavib@asu.edu) - feel free to contact me!
 The comprehensive report is provided in final_report.pdf.
-If you need the Folium analysis script, please contaact me.
+If you need the Folium analysis script, please contact me.